 I was exhausted just listening to them!
 It got me thinking, ‘why, when you have so much on your plate already, would you ever would ever consider making your own website’?

 However, is it such a good idea?
-Are there any drawbacks to using a template for your businesses website?
-Yes there are, and before opting for a DIY template website, you should be aware of them.
+Are there any drawbacks to using a template driven site builder for your businesses website?
+Yes there are, and before opting for a DIY template website, here are seven you should be aware of before opting for DIY.

-- Whilst a template does allow you to create a website, will it be a good website and will it work for your customers?
-We all make a snap decisions about a product or service in the first few seconds of viewing its website.
+3. User Experience – Whilst a template does allow you to create a website, will it be a good website and will it work for your customers?
+Most of us make a snap decisions about a product or service in the first few seconds of viewing its website.
 Without a good understanding of User Experience (UX) and thus User Interface (UI) design, the business owner employing a template is stuck with the UI and UX that the template builder had in mind.
 Poorly placed navigation links, hard to read colour combinations, unresponsive designs will all drive the site visitor back to the search results and onto another site – another potential customer lost.

-- Transferability – in many cases, you can’t easily move a site or its contents when it is based on a template service.
+4. Transfer-ability – In many cases, you can’t easily move a site or its contents when it is based on a template service.
 If the business happens to outgrow the service provided by the template hosts or gets fed up with their less than stellar support, they might discover they are stuck with the template hosts as they are not be able to download their content to go elsewhere.
 They are not far short of being a “hostage”!

 Do your business a favour and don’t trust to luck and a template.
 Engage a web design professional to make your business website a success.
 It will let you get on with successfully managing your business!

-QD Design have been making outstanding websites for small business and start-ups since 2004.
-They know exactly the challenges small business face and can help and advise on the best options for any small business looking to get onto the web.
+QD Design have been making outstanding websites for smaller businesses and start-ups since 2004.
+We know exactly the challenges small business face and can help and advise on the best options for any small business looking to get onto the web.